awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_attach-detach.md

 ## Detaching a backup policy<a name="orgs_manage_policies_backup_detach"></a>

-When signed in to your organization's master account, you can detach a backup policy from the organization's root, OU, or account that it is attached to\.
+When signed in to your organization's management account, you can detach a backup policy from the organization's root, OU, or account that it is attached to\.
 After you detach a backup policy from an entity, that policy no longer applies to any account that was previously affected by the now detached entity\.
 To detach a policy, complete the following steps\.

 **Minimum permissions**
 To detach a backup policy from the organization root, OU, or account, you must have permission to run the following action: